securevale/android-rasp/README.md

 )
 ```

-Next, use the builder to create the checks and trigger them to obtain the result.
+Use the `builder` to create the RASP checks and trigger them to obtain the result.

 ```kotlin
 import com.securevale.rasp.android.api.result.Result